dong-hao/MTU_utils/README.md

 # MTU_utils
-Utility to read the Canadian Phoenix MTU-5A instrument time series binary files in Matlab
+Utility to read the Canadian Phoenix MTU-5A instrument time series binary files in Matlab (and Python)

-A bunch of simple scripts to read the legacy Phoenix MTU-5A binary format files ... including the time series (.TSN) and table (.TBL) formats.
+A bunch of simple scripts to read the legacy Phoenix MTU-5P/5A binary format files ... including the time series (.TSN) and table (.TBL) formats.
+Originally written in Matlab, converted to Python to be included in other packages.

 ## The instrument